yhsben88/ENSF400Assignments/assignment1/README.md

 Docker file creates volume of the app directory.

+Originally, I used dockerdesktop to create volume with name "serverdata".

 The instruction of in Docker file VOLUME /serverdata will create the volume inside the container.

-To run the image, use the following command: docker run -it -v servervol:/serverdata assignment1:latest